BEYOND THE BOSPORUS: Turkey surpises markets with “front-loaded” rates shotgun

 The USD/Turkish lira (TRY) rate responded in predictable fashion, moving into the 7.32s from the 7.42s within minutes (it remained 2% stronger d/d at the end of the trading day, outperforming all peers), while the Borsa Istanbul’s banking index (XBANK), which has been under heavy pressure recently, quickly gained by 3% d/d after the rates announcement.

 But enough of the adrenalin, let’s pick this apart.
-Turkey’s new economic management team, picked and installed by the Erdogan regime since Turkey last early November found itself on the edge of the precipice of another balance of payments crisis, is led by new central bank governor Naci Agbal.
+Turkey’s new economic management team, selected and installed by the Erdogan regime since the country last early November found itself on the edge of the precipice of another balance of payments crisis, is led by new central bank governor Naci Agbal.
 And the last five months have seen Agbal emerging as a challenger to the Patriarchate of Constantinople when it comes to orthodoxy.

 The patriarchate, however, has been at the centre of orthodoxy since the fourth century and the new chapter in Turkey’s economic affairs that has brought us the “orthodox” version of the Erdogan ruling apparatus will need a few years to emerge as a serious challenger.
 Switching from the Erdogan moustache to the patriarch beard might help.

-Nevertheless, as things stand, the burnt finger of Erdogan and his abettors, seem to have learnt the lesson that one should not fight with the global finance industry after creating a hot money junkie economy.
+Nevertheless, as things stand, the burnt fingers of Erdogan and his abettors, seem to have learnt the lesson that one should not fight with the global finance industry after creating a hot money junkie economy.

 As a next step, the regime might find it fruitful to learn about how currency volatility delivers a whole series of terrible headaches.
 But there can be no confidence yet that the Turks are going to be let off the economic rollercoaster or that Erdogan is going to give up on his cheap money-fuelled boom and bust economics.

-Erdogan’s era of orthodox economics essentially got under way on November 7 after both the central bank governor and finance minister were replaced over one frantic weekend.
-Since then, all of Turkey’s rate-setting decision days have been billed as capable of delivering surprises.
+Erdogan’s era of "orthodox" economics essentially got under way on November 7 after both the central bank governor and finance minister were replaced over one frantic weekend.
+Since then, all of Turkey’s rate-setting decision days have nonetheless been billed as capable of delivering surprises.

 Orthodox has not proved predictable and, as no one takes what the Erdogan monetary officials signal about rate policy seriously anymore, the “front-loaded” hike could just as well have been implemented at the rates meeting held on February 18.